Private water supplies can be obtained from a variety of sources including:

 All private water supplies can pose a potential threat to health unless they are properly protected and treated.
 Unlike main water supplies, many private supplies are not treated to remove contamination.
 You may not be able to tell whether your water is safe as contamination may not shown as smell, taste or colour of the water.

-The Private Water Supplies Regulations came into force on 1st January 2010 and seek to further safeguard public health by ensuring that private water supplies are wholesome and safe to drink.
+The Private Water Supplies Regulations 2009 came into force on 1st January 2010 and seek to further safeguard public health by ensuring that private water supplies are wholesome and safe to drink.
 The new regulations aim to protect health and they require quality standards similar to those of mains water supply.
 They require each supply to undergo a risk assessment.
 The 2009 Regulations have since been replaced by the Private Water Supply (England) Regulations 2016.

 Risk assessment is a proactive approach identifying potential hazards to human health.
 The information analysed in the assessment will be recorded in a report specific to your private water supply.
 It allows action to be taken to manage risks through a multi-barrier approach, involving source protection, treatment of the source water and management of the distribution network to prevent contaminants entering the supply system.
 The regulations cover all private supplies, although those serving a single dwelling will only be risk assessed and sampled upon request of the owner or occupier.